webis-de/small-text/MIGRATION_GUIDE.md

 - [PoolBasedActiveLearner](https://small-text.readthedocs.io/en/latest/api/active_learner.html#activelearner-api):
   `initialize_data()` has been changed to `initialize()`.
 The method now takes a list of initial indices or an initialized first (proxy-)model.

+- SetFitClassification: `model_kwargs` and `trainer_kwargs` are now attached to `SetFitModelArguments` instead of `SetFitClassification`.

 ### Renamed Classes

-The following classes amd variables have been renamed for consistency:
+The following classes and variables have been renamed for consistency:

 - KimCNNFactory -> KimCNNClassifierFactory